MoinSebi/gfa_annotate/README.md

 # gfa_annotate
-Overlay gene annotation from a bed format to the genome graph.
-The bed format has a maximum of four columns
+Translate gene annotation (intervals) from a bed format to the id space of a genome graph.
+The bed format is only allowed to have of four columns (see below).

-If you want to convert gff to bed file, use the gff2bed.py script (s. below).
+If you want to convert gff to bed file, use the [gff2bed.py script](#abcd)

 ## Help message:
 ```text